jfrazee/awesome-nifi/README.md

 * [simonellistonball/nifi-AccumuloGraph](https://github.com/simonellistonball/nifi-AccumuloGraph) - NiFi processors for AccumuloGraph
 * [helicopterman22/nifi\_amqp_processors](https://github.com/helicopterman22/nifi_amqp_processors) - A set of processors for sending and retrieving messages from an AMQP broker
 * [bbukacek/nifi-hadoop-libraries-bundle](https://github.com/bbukacek/nifi-hadoop-libraries-bundle) - NiFi Hadoop Library for MapR
+* [apiri/nifi-delegated-authorization-bundle](https://github.com/apiri/nifi-delegated-authorization-bundle) - A sample implementation of NiFi extensions working in concert to provide a delegated authorization approach in handling data on a per event basis

 ## Deployment